iotJumpway/Arduino-Examples/ESP8266/TTM/README.md

 - Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc") to set up your IoT JumpWay Location Application.

 - Setup an IoT JumpWay Location Device for each IP camera you will be connecting to, and / or your Realsense camera.
 For this example, we only require the device ID for each camera, we will not be using the MQTT details for each camera as the application is capable of sending data on behalf of any device in its location.
 Follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your devices.

+## ESP8266 Setup Instructions

+For this version of the setup instructions I will just give you the pin connections I used and explain the process using a FocaV2 programmer, but any programmer of that type should work, if you have a different version and try this out feel free to let us know how it went.

+## Pin Connections

+Coming soon.

 ## Viewing Your Data